tytso/xfstests-bld/Documentation/gce-xfstests.md

 # Running xfstests on Google Compute Engine

-In order to run xfstests on Google Compute Engine, you will need to do a number of tasks, which are described below:
+Before running on Google Compute Engine for the first time, you will need to do a number of setup tasks:

 * Get a Google Compute Engine account
 * Install the gce-xfstests script